 - APA – Avant Training is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Avant Training maintains responsibility for this program and its content.

-- GSCSW – This workshop series is pending approval for Core CE hours through the Georgia Society for Clinical Social Work.
+- GSCSW – This workshop series is approved for Core CE hours through the Georgia Society for Clinical Social Work.
+Approval #061722.

 Refunds will be honored for attendee cancellations received at least five (5) days prior to the first session of this workshop series.
 We are unable to offer refunds for cancellations beyond that point.
 Please note that payments made on our website incur a non-recoupable processing fee with our payment portal, so all standard refunds will have a three percent fee deducted from the full amount.
 For more information or if you have any questions before you register, check out our FAQ page or send us an email at email@example.com.